 If you haven’t, let me explain.
 Many real estate companies or house hunters catering to only foreigners from the US or Canada may only show you rentals on the higher end of your budget.
 Why?
 Because there are a lot of people willing to pay the prices set by some of those real estate companies.

 I’m not saying you shouldn’t rent from them.
-After all, if you like the place and the price is in your budget then who am I to criticize the transaction.
+After all, if you like the place and the price is in your budget, then who am I to criticize the transaction?
 As long as you’re happy with your rental and the cost of it each month, then that’s all that matters.
-And trust me, there is also a benefit to having an English speaking realtor in many cases.
-They know the common questions that expats have and may be able to better guide you through your lease agreement than just someone who barely understands English.

 But I do believe there is power in knowing what you don’t know.
 Even if you have all the money in the world.
 But especially if you don’t and have a strict budget.

-You’ll have a much higher chance of finding the lowest cost rentals in Mexico when you search the local groups.
-The groups that are all in Spanish.
-The groups that cater to the local middle class Mexican.
-This is where you’ll find those deals where a rental costs $12,000 pesos for a 2 bedroom and close to a beach.
+You’ll have a much higher chance of finding the lowest-cost rentals in Mexico when you search the local groups—the groups that are all in Spanish and cater to local middle-class Mexicans.

-Here are some Spanish rental terms to help you get started
+Here are some Spanish rental terms to help you get started.

 Pro Tips Before Signing A Rental Agreement in Mexico

-We all know about the word “assume” right?
+We all know about the word “assume,” right?

 Don’t assume anything when you’re renting a house in Mexico.
 Even if you think your question may sound silly, go ahead and ask it anyway.
 You’d be surprised what you learn.

 The photos you see online of an apartment could be years old or from a similar apartment in the same complex.
-The view from what you assume to be your balcony, is actually from the roof.
+The view from what you assume to be your balcony is actually from the roof.

 Are landlords being malicious?